 These are unconscious biases that are present in all gender for that matter.
 And these biases create noise which hampers effective decision-making.
 Unconscious bias can be explained by the stereotypes or attitudes that affect our views, our actions, and our decision-making ability.
 The scientific research in this domain is certainly compelling and overwhelming.
 It exemplifies how unconscious bias is spontaneously activated and influence how one act or think.

 Everyone – me, you, or people of any/all gender is biased, and the word bias immediately makes some people feel as though they’re being attacked.
-So, while I conduct any such initiative, I try to put the audience at ease while participating in these sessions, which helps in elevating penetration of the event.
+So, while I conduct any such initiative, I try to put the audience at ease while participating in these sessions, which helps in elevating the penetration of the event.
 I urge you to be open to new ideas, relax, take a deep breath, and really ponder about the bigger picture that fuels the success of any business.

 With the help of mentors and strong leaders who welcome new ideas and encourage to create a culture of innovation, we are able to conduct an annual event on Women’s Day (also on Men’s Day) in R&S. #SheMotivates brings a platform for everyone in the company to gather and introspect on their journey sharing key takeaways that can help others to grow.
 Every year there is a new theme along with competitions that can display various different facets to women.
-We also conducted Walk the Talk session where we discussed unconscious bias and ways to overcome it.
-What thrills me is to see the participation from all the colleagues and all genders which elevates the overall experience from the event.
+We also conducted a Walk the Talk session where we discussed unconscious bias and ways to overcome it.
+What thrills me is to see the participation from all the colleagues and all genders which elevates the overall experience of the event.
 It was incredible to see how each woman in the company connected with the initiative, many contributed to the event making it spectacular along with a lot of wisdom shared by the keynote speakers.
 I would also like to share a few key takeaways from the session which might help you to enhance the quality of relationships amongst team members and harness better outputs for business.

 One of the most prevalent biases today is perception bias which could be defined as the tendency to form assumptions and stereotypes about certain groups that make it challenging to create an objective judgment about individual members or even the groups.
-According to research conducted by Moss-Racusin, and findings been published in the National Academy of Sciences, there is an assumption that men are better suited to science and technology-related projects than women.
+According to research conducted by Moss-Racusin, and findings published in the National Academy of Sciences, there is an assumption that men are better suited to science and technology-related projects than women.
 So how does this impact women?
 As an example: when hiring for an Engineer, an SEO, or a data scientist, if seven out of 10 candidates are male, it’s definitely challenging to put aside the perception that men do these types of jobs, and hire a woman.
-Furthermore, our own experience has shown us that men work in these roles, not women, so we automatically gravitate towards the perception we’re used to.
+Furthermore, our own experience has shown us that men work in these roles, not women, so we automatically gravitate toward the perception we’re used to.

 However, on the contrary, there are many programs in place to increase the number of women in these fields, the disparity cannot be addressed until women are perceived as just as capable as men in traditionally male-dominated fields.
 The problem actually lies in the bias that makes those assumptions in the first place, and not as much in the hiring process.
 If the bias is based on a stereotype rather than fact, the act of overlooking underrepresented groups of people will continue.